CLOSE X

 The Holburne Museum

-The small Holburne is quite interesting despite its size, and provides a nice museum experience if you’re on a rushed one or two-day schedule in Bath.
-Its collection includes works by Gainsborough, Reynolds, and Stubbs, as well as pieces of Wedgewood, some bronzes and early period furniture.
+The small Holburne is enjoyable despite its size and provides a pleasant museum experience if you’re on a rushed one or two-day schedule in Bath.
+Its collection includes works by Gainsborough, Reynolds, and Stubbs and pieces of Wedgewood, some bronzes, and also early-period furniture.

-There’s a modern extension to the beautiful, old museum building, which encompasses a garden café that serves seasonal lunches.
-In the warm weather you can lunch out on the lawn.
+There’s a modern extension to the beautiful, old museum building, encompassing a garden café serving seasonal lunches.
+So in the warm weather, you can lunch out on the lawn.

 See the Narrowboats